 “Stitched.
 Not today.”

 “Let Mair look, if you’re still bleeding.”
-Akash, clasping the hems of his loose sleeves without touching Darius’s hands or forearms, wriggles the shirt up over his arms; Darius raises his hands.
+Akash, clasping the hems of Darius’s loose sleeves without touching his forearms, wriggles the shirt up over his arms; Darius raises his hands to help.
 “Your arm!
 How much they making you bleed this time?
 You remember you’re actually a pen hag, don’t you?”
-He tosses the shirt on the floor—Akash finds laundry baskets bafflingly mysterious—and looks at Ila as ze returns from behind the partition.
+He tosses the shirt on the floor—to Akash, laundry baskets own no comprehendible purpose—and sighs at Ila as ze returns from behind the partition.
 “No. That’s bad.
 You could be doing anything but that kind of work!”

 K. A. Cook is an abrosexual, aromantic, genderless, autistic, queer adult who experiences chronic pain and mental illness.
 Ze writes creative non-fiction, personal essays and novels about the above on the philosophy that if the universe is going to make life interesting, ze may as well make interesting art.
 Ze can be found online at Queer Without Gender and @aroworlds.